awsdocs/aws-proton-administrator-guide/doc_source/ag-create-env.md

 ## Create an environment in one account and provision in another account<a name="ag-create-env-deploy-other"></a>

 Use the console or AWS CLI to create a standard environment in a management account that provisions environment infrastructure in another account\.
+Provisioning is managed by AWS\.

 **Before using the console or CLI, complete the following steps\.**